Deep Residual Learning for Channel Estimation in Intelligent Reflecting Surface-Assisted Multi-User Communications: Deep Residual Learning-based Channel Estimation Framework

 For further understanding, we then analyze the performance of the DRN-based estimator in terms of Bayesian philosophy.
 As shown in Fig. \ref{Fig:DReL_Analysis}, there are two approaches to design the MMSE estimator: model driven approach and data driven approach.
 Traditionally, given a prior PDF, the MMSE estimator can be derived by minimizing the Bayesian MSE in a model driven manner.
 However, for the cascaded channel, it is intractable to implement the MMSE estimator due to a lack of closed-form expression and the associated high-cost in computation.
 Alternatively, the proposed DRN-MMSE estimator is obtained by minimizing the empirical MSE based on the training set in a data driven approach.
 Note that it is obvious that

-Hence, the empirical MSE is equivalent to the Bayesian MSE when $N_t \rightarrow \infty$.
-In this case, the DRN training process can be regarded as a procedure aiming to minimize $\mathrm{Bmse}$ via a data driven manner.
-Therefore, the DRN estimator converges to the MMSE estimator when $N_t \rightarrow \infty$, i.e.,
+{Hence, the DRN estimator converges to the MMSE estimator when $N_t \rightarrow \infty$.
 As a summary, the DRN estimator is a data driven approach by minimizing the empirical MSE based on a training set while the optimal MMSE is a model driven approach by minimizing Bayesian MSE based on a prior PDF.
-In particular, the performance of the DRN estimator converges to the optimal MMSE estimator when the training set is sufficiently large.
-Next, we will introduce the online estimation phase of the developed framework.
+In particular, the performance of the DRN estimator converges to the optimal MMSE estimator when the training set is sufficiently large.} Next, we will introduce the online estimation phase of the developed framework.

 \emph{2)~Online Estimation}:

 Given the test data $\dot{\mathbf{X}}_k$, we first adopt the LS estimator to obtain the initial coarse channel estimation $\dot{\mathbf{X}}_k{\mathbf{P}}^\dag$ and then send it to the well-trained DRN to operate the channel estimation, as shown in Fig. \ref{Fig:DReL_Framework}.
 Finally, the estimated channel coefficients by the proposed DRN estimator can be expressed as